Puducherry India Travel Guide

 Puducherry offers accessible healthcare options with various hospitals and readily available pharmacies.
 Emergency services are available via standard national numbers.

 These aspects are of utmost importance for preventing illness.
-Stick to bottled water for drinking, brushing one's teeth, or ice.
+Stick to bottled water for drinking, brushing teeth, or ice.
 Only drink Bottled water with a sealed cap, filtered, or boiled water.
 Carry a Personal water filter bottle for added safety.

 Eat at reputable, busy establishments.
 Ensure food is freshly cooked and served hot.